In honour of Mother’s Day, and for the #52Ancestors in 52 weeks challenge, I am writing about an interview I did with my mother in 2016.

 My earliest memory is of Dad and Mum and me coming home from Toowoomba to the house in Drayton Road in the horse and sulky.
 That’s my only memory of Dad.

-Born in the 1930s – my mother was the youngest of ten children.
+Born in the 1930s – my mother was the youngest of eleven children.
 She was just three years old when her father died.
 Sadly, she recalled the time around the death of her father.

 He’d been in a shocking accident when he was working at the meatworks.
 He fell into a vat of boiling tallow.
 I never saw him, but (my sister-in-law) Thel did, and she said he was a real mess.
 I don’t think he ever recovered from that, and then he got the T.B., and then he died.
 I was three and I don’t remember him dying or the funeral.
 I just don’t have any other memories of him.